Deathfestival Specials

 Preparing your Death with ‘Instant-Die’: an Experiential Space for Letting Go

-with Julia Funk and delta RA’i
+with Julia Funk, delta RA’i and Claudia Löwen

 Birth preparation is familiar to us.
 We try to grasp how a newly formed life enters our world.
 What this birth process means for our bodies as well.